 - Handle settlement negotiations with the insurance company.

-With a skilled lawyer by your side, the insurance company will take your claim far more seriously.
+With a skilled lawyer by your side, the insurance company will take your claim for property damage far more seriously.

-We know how to hold the big insurance companies accountable, and we ensure that insurance companies offer our clients the full settlement that they deserve.
+We know how to hold the big insurance companies accountable, and we ensure that insurance companies offer our clients the full and fair settlement, and personal injury protection and compensation that they deserve.

 If they fail to do so, we are always ready to take our clients’ cases to court.

 At Georgia Auto Law, we fight tirelessly to protect the legal rights and financial interests of injured car accident victims.

 If you or a loved one was hurt in a car crash in Georgia, our legal team will help you recover every penny of compensation and medical bills that you rightfully deserve.